pascalvanderheiden/ais-apim-oauth-flow/README.md

 * APPREG_READER_PWD
 * APPREG_WRITER_PWD

-### Commit
+### Trigger

-Commit the changes, and this will trigger the CI Build Pipeline.
+You can trigger the GitHub Build Action from GitHub manually, this will trigger the Release Action as well.
+I've you want to implement CI-CD, just check the section in the GitHub Action that I've commented out.